 - ½ cup light brown sugar (or white sugar)

-- 2-3 teaspoon ground cinnamon
+- 2-3 teaspoons ground cinnamon

 - Fresh lemon juice